New product development: Management

-The quote "Innovate or die!" is widely attributed to Peter F Drucker, but this attribution has been disputed.

-Customer-Centric NPD
+The following are types of new product development management structures:

+Customer-centric product development

 Customer-centric new product development focuses on finding new ways to solve customer problems and create more customer-satisfying experiences.
 Companies often rely on technology, but real success comes from understanding customer needs and values.
-The most successful companies were the ones that differentiated from others, solved major customer problems, offered a compelling customer value proposition, and engaged customers directly.
+The most successful companies are the ones that differentiated from others, solved major customer problems, offer a compelling customer value proposition, and engage customers directly, and systematically.

-Systematic NPD
+Systematic product development

 Systematic new product development focuses on creating a process that allows for the collection, review, and evaluation of new product ideas.

+Having a way in which employees, suppliers, distributors, and dealers become involved in finding and developing new products is important to a company's success.
+Co-ordinated (and often early) involvement of suppliers in new product development has been seen as productive and generally advocated since the 1980s.
+Early supplier involvement (ESI) is generally seen as cost-reducing, although account also needs to be taken of the danger of being locked into a supplier who can press for higher prices.
+The Chartered Institute of Procurement & Supply sets out four ESI phases: